MischaU8/yumyum/modelling/model-a-drawing-pencil_u7sG3D3ipI0.md

 material attribute to the tip
-chamfer these edges and feel free to lengthen the body of the pencil to your liking and you're all set oh look at the time
+chamfer these edges and feel free to lengthen the body of the pencil to your liking and you're all set